 RECENT ACTIONS IN THE ASSET ALLOCATION STRATEGY

-We are overweight equities and have added further to our equity exposure in order to benefit from an improving risk/reward environment.
-We keep a tactical regional bias via an overweight on US and EMU equities vs an underweight Europe ex-EMU equities.
-We are neutral everywhere else.
+We are overweight equities and have added to our equity exposure in order to benefit from the improving risk/reward environment.
+We keep a tactical regional overweight on the US and EMU vs. an underweight Europe ex-EMU equities.
+We are neutral on Emerging markets and Japanese equities.
 In the bond part, we are underweight duration and continue to diversify out of low-yielding government bonds via exposures to credit, preferably by European issuers and Emerging markets debt in hard currency.
-In terms of currency, we keep a long JPY and a short GBP.
+In terms of currency, we keep a long JPY, a short USD and a short GBP.
 We also have an exposure to gold.

 CROSS ASSET VIEWS AND PORTFOLIO POSITIONING